brentyi/tyro/docs/source/examples/10_base_configs.rst

             num_layers=4,
             units=64,
             train_steps=30_000,
-            # The dcargs.MISSING sentinel allows us to specify that the seed should have no
+            # The tyro.MISSING sentinel allows us to specify that the seed should have no
             # default, and needs to be populated from the CLI.
-            seed=dcargs.MISSING,
+            seed=tyro.MISSING,
             activation=nn.ReLU,
         )